Cholesterol: The Claims

 Now you’ve got it!

 Our bodies thrive on “healthy fats,” and cholesterol is in fact a healthy fat*.
 Unfortunately, most of us have been trained to believe that eating fat will make us fat.
-In reality, fat gain has almost nothing to do with dietary fat consumption and everything to do with our addiction to carbs.
+In reality, weight gain has very little to do with healthy dietary fat consumption and just about everything to do with our addiction to carbs.

 Dr. Perlmutter tells us the same is true for cholesterol: